alexandrekhoury/ComputationalPhysics_Phys512/Nbody/README.txt

 ===================================================================
 PART4

+the script for this part is : "part4.py"

+m=1		mass
+soft=50		softening
+dt=0.1		time step
+grid_size= 500	size of the grid
+n=100000	number of particles

 I took the random density grid that I generated and fourier transformed it.
 I then took the new density grid in the fourier space and multiplied the mass density by 1/k^3.
 I then re fourrier transformed the grid and get the following results: